 Oh, it’s definitely something I am going to continue.
 In fact, I want to grow the program even more.
 We just recently connected Delighted with Groove.
 I’ll respond to all the detractors if it’s a general question.
-If it’s a branch or clinic-specific feedback, the local manager maintains the relationship with that person so the manager can create a meaningful connection with the client and they will continue to bring their pet to Emancipet for veterinary care.
-I’ve just started within the last month responding to every single promoter using Groove
+If it’s branch or clinic-specific feedback, the local manager maintains the relationship with that person so the manager can create a meaningful connection with the client and they will continue to bring their pet to Emancipet for veterinary care.
+I’ve just started within the last month responding to every single promoter using Groove.

 Is the verbatim response that you get with the NPS survey as important to you as the number?